How to learn to rejoice again without playing

 4. Step 3.
 Structuring sources of joy

-SocialMeeting a friend, calling family2-3 times a weekStrengthen connectivity, warmth
+SocialMeeting with a friend, calling family2-3 times a weekStrengthen connectivity, warmth

 PhysicalSwimming, running, dancing3-4 times a weekEndorphin release